Beta flash

 To climb buildings

-(d) Fassadenklettern, (f-c) Escalade de ville,
+(d) Fassadenklettern, (f-c) Escalade de

 (nl) Geveltoerisme, (e)